shaunsmith/functionslab-disney/0-Setup.md

 4. Auth Token--used as your password when logging into OCIR
 5. IP Address--of your hosted development environment machine
 6. VNC Password--to allow you to log into your hosted development machine
-7. URL of the preview release of the OCI SDK which includes Functions support.

 > As you make your way through this lab, look out for this icon.
 ![user input](images/userinput.png) Whenever you see it, it's time for you to